gilcu3/hullcaster/README.md

 - [x] Migrate to [ratatui](https://ratatui.rs/)
 - [x] Add option to sync automatically on start, enabled by default
 - [ ] Add periodic synchronization
+- [ ] Migrate from threads to tokio

 ## Installing hullcaster